5 Day Summer Package | Golden Circle, South of Iceland with a Greenland Day Tour

 You'll start your second day in Iceland with a visit to the famous Golden Circle.
 This trio of attractions is comprised of a stunning national park, a magnificent waterfall and a geothermal area.

 Next up on your tour is the powerful Gullfoss waterfall.
-Located on the Hvítá river, this dynamic waterfall cascades down two ‘steps’, plummeting 32-metres into the river gorge.
+Located on the Hvítá river, this dynamic waterfall cascades down two ‘steps’, plummeting 32 meters into the river gorge.
 A pathway leads you close enough to Gullfoss to feel the water spray on your face.

 Your last stop is the geothermal area of Geysir.
 This is an area of bubbling mud pools and shooting hot springs where you can witness the dependable hot spring Strokkur erupt every 10 minutes or so, reaching heights of 15-20 metres.